 He could also change the dubbed sound from twittering birds to something else.
 He preferred birds most of the time, but he also liked the sound of a baying hound, running water, and a woman in ecstasy.

-He hadn’t told his girlfriend that when he made love to her atop her squeaky box spring, he dubbed over the squeaks with the sound of a woman in ecstasy, supplementing her own moans and doubling the thrill.
+He hadn’t told his girlfriend that when he made love to her atop her squeaky box spring, he dubbed over the squeaks with the his favorite erotic sounds, supplementing her own moans and doubling the thrill.
 His reason for resisting her moving in with him, besides the closet-like space of his apartment was that she wanted to use his futon and toss her old bed.

 “I’m just not ready.”